MarvinTeichmann/pyvision/README.md

 Pyvision
 ========

 A collection of framework independend tools for computer vision in python.
+Check out the [Tutorial](tutorial) for an easy introduction.

 Getting started